juliajiang218/DRLTrader/README.md

-# Deep Reinforcement Learning Agents with explainability features in a simulated real-data driven market
+# Deep Reinforcement Learning Agents with interpretable attribution features in a simulated real-data driven market

 ## Summary
-Integrate Deep Reinforcement Learning Agents (A2C, PPO, DDPG, Ensemble Strategy) with explainability features in a simulated real-data driven market to optimize trading strategies and allow users to monitor daily, weekly, monthly portfolio returns.
+Integrate Explainable Deep Reinforcement Learning Agents (A2C, PPO, DDPG, Ensemble Strategy) in a simulated real-data driven market to optimize trading strategies and allow users to monitor daily, weekly, monthly portfolio returns.
+Use integrated gradients for attribution features in order to attribute input data based on model's predictions, in consideration of model interpretability.
 Deployed on Cloud.

 ## Objective
 The project involves implementing and comparing multiple deep reinforcement learning algorithms (A2C, DDPG, PPO) for financial market trading.
-The goal is to understand how these algorithms work, compare their performance, and add explainability features to provide insights into trading decisions.
+The goal is to understand how these algorithms work, compare their performance, and add explainability features to provide insights into and optimize trading decisions.

 ## Input Data:
 **Key Implementations can be referenced in scripts/main.py**